Did you know most of our readers prefer DentalInsurance.com for their dental insurance needs?

 - Prosthodontics (dentures)

-Most dental insurance plans use a 100-80-50 coverage structure, which means the plan covers 100% of the cost of basic services, like cleanings; 80% of the cost of basic procedures, like fillings; and 50% of the cost of major procedures, like crowns, oral surgery or extractions.
+Most dental insurance plans use a 100-80-50 coverage structure.
+This means the plan covers 100% of basic services like cleanings, 80% of the cost of basic procedures, like fillings and 50% of major procedures like crowns, oral surgery or extractions.

 An annual commitment is often required for both dental insurance plans and dental discount plans.
 An annual deductible can also apply for some plans.

-How to Get Covered
+How to Get Dental Insurance

 Choosing the best dental insurance company and plan for you depends on your priorities, but here are some common considerations that can affect most people buying dental coverage:

-- Network size or dentists included in the plan: If you have a favorite dentist, consider plans that include your dentist.
+- Network size or dentists included in the plan.
+If you have a favorite dentist, consider plans that include your dentist.
 Network size can also be a consideration because a larger network often provides more local choices for dental care.

-- Affordable premiums: It’s possible to spend up to $80 per month or more for dental insurance.
+- Affordable premiums.
+It’s possible to spend up to $80 per month or more for dental insurance.
 Learn what’s covered by the plan before buying.
 It’s possible that similar benefits are available from another plan with lower overall costs.

-- Annual maximum: The annual maximum is the most your plan will pay for your coverage in a year.
+- Annual maximum.
+The annual maximum is the most your plan will pay for your coverage in a year.
 With low maximums, it can be easy to use all your coverage with a single procedure such as a crown.
 Higher maximums are generally better.

-- Network type: Whether you opt for a PPO, HMO or EPO, the type of plan you choose can make a difference in how convenient your plan is to use and the monthly cost involved.
+- Network type.
+Whether you opt for a PPO, HMO or EPO, the type of plan you choose can make a difference in how convenient your plan is to use and the monthly cost involved.
 HMOs are less expensive but limit coverage to in-network dentists.
 PPOs provide the most freedom in choosing dentists but tend to cost a bit more.

 The Best Dental Insurance for Seniors